 Prescription drugs or over-the-counter, what’s the difference?

-There are several over-the-counter migraine medicines, some that treat migraines in general and others that treat specific types of migraines such as over-the-counter drugs for menstrual migraine.
+There are several over-the-counter migraine medicines, some that treat migraine in general and others that treat specific types of migraine such as over-the-counter drugs for menstrual migraine.
 Some examples include:

-Many migraine sufferers want to know what is the best over-the-counter medicine to get rid of migraines?
+Many migraine sufferers want to know what is the best over-the-counter medicine to get rid of migraine attacks.
 However, different medications work differently in each patient.
 Medications that provide relief for one person may not do the same for another.

 Just because a medication is available without a prescription doesn’t mean that it has no potential for harm, including serious side effects.
-Your doctor should know about all medications and treatments you take, including over-the-counter medications.
+It's important to read the label of all over-the-counter medications to determine the correct dosing and timing of the dose, warnings, and how to properly store the medication.1 Patients should talk to their doctor about what to expect with side effects of any OTC treatment.
+In addition, make sure your doctor knows about all medications and treatments you take, including over-the-counter medications.

 As always, the best source for advice on treating your migraines is your own migraine specialist.
 This information on drugs and the medication descriptions are provided only for informational purposes.
-You should begin no medication or treatment regimen without first checking with your physician.
-Some of the treatments listed here are not approved by the U.S. Food and Drug Administration specifically for managing migraines, but may be approved for treating other ailments and have also been shown to relieve migraine symptoms for some in trials, in studies or in practice.
-Again, this information should in no way substitute or be mistaken for medical advice.
+You should begin no medication or supplement without first checking with your health care provider and should let them know of any other prescriptions, OTCs, and herbals you are taking to ensure there are no interactions.